margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
+## Maps ##
+Maps, a tool, used in engineering that express natural phenomenon, physical relationships, and cultural and historical aspects of our world.

+Bridges connect one place to another place.

+Maps show visually the relationships of places culturally and historically, and also for engineering purposes.

 ## The Purpose of Studying History ##
 The purpose of studying history and the humanities is to learn to become a moral and spiritually upright individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.